Registration Renewal

 Resignation / Retirement

-If you decide not to renew your registration you should resign or retire your membership.
-This keeps your record in good standing and eliminates paying a late fee should you later decide to renew membership.
+If you decide not to renew your registration, you should resign or retire your membership.
+This keeps your record in good standing and eliminates any late fees should you reinstate your membership at a later date.

 Name Change

-Be sure to send a photocopy of documents supporting your name change.
-If at any time during the year you change your address, telephone number or e-mail address, please notify NANB immediately.
+Be sure to submit a ‘profile update’ to support your name change.
+If you change your address, telephone number or e-mail address at any time during the year, please also submit a profile update as appropriate.

 Working in Another Province/Country

-If you are practising nursing in another province or country and wish to maintain registration with NANB you must have your regulatory body send a verification of registration directly to NANB and have your employer send a verification of your hours of practice directly to NANB, before being eligible for registration renewal.
+If you must claim any hours worked outside New Brunswick to meet NANB’s renewal criteria, you must have your regulatory body send a verification of registration directly to NANB and have your employer send a verification of your hours of practice directly to NANB as soon as possible.
 Hours not verified by the employer cannot be added to your file.

 Questions?